Fine Art

 Vernacular names

-The Forty-spotted Pardalote (Pardalotus quadragintus) is by far the rarest pardalote, now being confined to the south-east corner of Tasmania.
+The forty-spotted pardalote (Pardalotus quadragintus) is one of Australia's rarest birds and by far the rarest pardalote, being confined to a few colonies in the south-east corner of Tasmania, mainly on Maria Island and Bruny Island.

 Description

-About 9 to 10 cm (3½-4 in) long, it is similar to the much more common Spotted Pardalote, (Pardalotus punctatus), but has a dull greenish-brown back and head, compared to the more colorful plumage of the former, with which it shares range, and there is no brow line.
-Rump is olive, under-tail dull yellow.
-Chest white with light yellow tints.
-Wings are black with white tips, appearing as many (closer to 60 than 40) discrete dots when the wings are folded.
-No seasonal variation in plumage; juveniles slightly less colorful than adults.
+A small, energetic passerine about 9 to 10 cm (3.5 to 4 in) long, the forty-spot is similar to the much commoner spotted pardalote (Pardalotus punctatus), but has a dull greenish-brown back and head, compared to the more colourful plumage of the latter, with which it shares its range, and there is no brow line.
+The rump is olive, the under-tail dull yellow.
+The chest is white with light yellow tints.
+The wings are black with white tips, appearing as many (closer to 60 than 40) discrete dots when the wings are folded.
+There is no seasonal variation in plumage; juveniles are slightly less colourful than the adults.[citation needed]

-Relatively dry Eucalypt forests with high concentration of the Manna Gum, Eucalyptus viminalis, where it forages almost exclusively.
+The birds are found almost exclusively in dry eucalypt forests with high concentration of the Eucalyptus viminalis (white gum), where it forages almost exclusively.
+This species provides around 80% of the nestlings' diet.[2][3]

 Behaviour